Hurricanes (TV series): The Hispanola Hurricanes

 Amanda Carey: The 16-year-old owner of the Hurricanes, inheriting the position after her father disappeared.
 Despite being namely the owner of her football team, Amanda is also involved with the management of the team.
 Unlike Stavros Garkos, Amanda always respects the integrity of the game and believes in fair play.
 She owns a Scottish Terrier named Dribble, who serves as one of the team's mascots.

 Jock Stone: The wise, no-nonsense Scottish head coach of the Hurricanes, notably based on Celtic F.C. manager Jock Stein.
 His main priority is football, and he's so strict that he tends to be upset when the team is late for or skips out on his training.

 Cal Casey: The Hurricanes' team captain from the United States.
 If the team faces an issue outside of football or if the Gorgons are up to no good, Cal is usually there to help set things right.

 Plato Quiñones: A naive Brazilian who believes in superstitions like vampires and has a heart for animals.
 He is often seen barefooted and plays this way (which is not allowed in professional competitions in real life).
 In the episode "Go Ape!", Plato smuggled a monkey he named Topper into stadium.
 The monkey ended up becoming Plato's pet and one of the team's mascots.

-Napper Thompson: A English Geezer who enjoys poetry and sci-fi stories.
+Napper Thompson: An English geezer who enjoys poetry and sci-fi stories.
 He tends to get into more strange situations than the others.
 In "Traitor", Garkos had a transmitter unknowingly put in his filling so he could steal secrets from the Hurricanes.
 In "Lord Napper of Stepney", Napper inherited his uncle's fortune on the condition he would stop playing football ever again.
 In "The Great Defensive Wall of China", a cult saw Napper as "The One".
 Napper is usually seen hanging out with Cal.

 Helmut and Jorg Beethoven: A pair of German twin brothers who, despite being confident in their abilities as the team's strikers, often have a feud with each other.
 Helmut is slimmer, taller and insists on being the driver of the team bus.
 Jorg is shorter, more muscular and wears a distinctive headband.